sverweij/dependency-cruiser/doc/rules-reference.md

 with one or more dependencies is 100% Instable.

-Instability has a bit of an unusual connotation here - it's not 'bad' to be an 100% Instable module - it's just the nature of the module.
+Instability has a bit of an unusual connotation here - it's not 'bad' to be a 100% Instable module - it's only the nature of the module.
 A CLI or GUI component typically only depends on other modules and is 100% Instable.
 This is not a bad thing.